UditKarth/rust-todo/README.md

 Compile using `rustc` and 'cargo build' and then call the executable along with whatever argument is needed.
 Alternatively, `cargo run` should work but not as well.

 ### Adding tasks
 You can add tasks by calling `./main [tasks]`.
 You can have as many *space-separated* tasks as needed, and each will be added separately.
-For example, `./main
+For example, `./main task1 task2` will be added separately.
+If you want longer tasks, you can surround the task in quotation marks; for example `./main add "Take out trash"` would be added as "Take out trash", and not separate entries.

+### Removing tasks